carpentries/docs.carpentries.org/source/workshops/instructors.md

 ### Offboarding

-* Add detailed information relevant to offboarding procedures
-* Add the offboarding schedule if one exists
-* If you do not currently have onboarding procedures, write “We currently do not have any formal onboarding procedures at this time.”

-If you are no longer interested in receiving emails about upcoming teaching opportunities, please email us at [workshops@carpentries.org](mailto:workshops@carpentries.org) to unsubscribe from the Instructor Teaching Opportunities list.
+If you are no longer interested in receiving emails about upcoming teaching opportunities, please email us at [Workshops](mailto:workshops@carpentries.org) to unsubscribe from the Instructor Teaching Opportunities list.

 ## Communication and Collaboration Spaces

-This section should provide a list of communication channels and collaboration spaces that support the community role, including information on regular meetings for community members serving in these roles.

-A list of channels and spaces to consider are listed below with some template language to use.
-Please remove those that are not relevant.

 ### Monthly Instructor Meetings

-Join the Workshop Administration Team every month on XX at XX UTC to learn more about what updates and
+Join the Workshop Administration Team every month on the second Tuesday at 3:00 pm and 9:00 pm UTC.
+During monthly meetings we will share updates, tips and most of all gather feedback from Instructors.
+Please signup on the [Etherpad](https://pad.carpentries.org/InstructorMeetings).

 ### Upcoming Workshops

-If you are an Active Instructor and would like to see a list of teaching opportunities that need Instructors, please go to your[ AMY profile](amy.carpentries.org/) to see a list of upcoming workshops that you can sign up to teach.
+If you are an Active Instructor and would like to see a list of teaching opportunities that need Instructors, please go to your [AMY profile](amy.carpentries.org/) to see a list of upcoming workshops that you can sign up to teach.

 ### Community Calendar

-Once scheduled, all _[[Community Discussions](https://pad.carpentries.org/community-discussions) (i.e pre- and post workshop discussions, Themed Discussions and Carpentries Conversations) and [Teaching Demonstrations](https://pad.carpentries.org/teaching-demos)]_ are listed on our [Community Calendar](https://carpentries.org/community/#community-events).
+Once scheduled, all _[Community Discussions](https://pad.carpentries.org/community-discussions) (i.e pre- and post workshop discussions, Themed Discussions and Carpentries Conversations) and [Teaching Demonstrations](https://pad.carpentries.org/teaching-demos)_ are listed on our [Community Calendar](https://carpentries.org/community/#community-events).
 You can add relevant events to your personal calendar from there by clicking on the event you would like to attend.

 ### Etherpad